bergesenha/shadow/README.md

 #### Finalizing Registration and Initializing Shadow
 When all desired information is registered, the macro SHADOW_INIT() initializes the library for use.
-SHADOW_INIT() declares a global variable named 'manager' of type shadow::reflection_manager within the namespace that information was registered.
-The shadow::reflection_manager is the main point of interaction with the reflection system.
+SHADOW_INIT() declares a global variable named `manager` of type `shadow::reflection_manager` within the namespace that information was registered.
+The `shadow::reflection_manager` is the main point of interaction with the reflection system.

 Example combining the above: